310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% bubble Chiaki surprised %}
 Ah, wait, that reminds me!
 The message was one thing, but you *really* didn’t need to attach a photo of an entire box of eggplants after it!

-Why did you go for an eggplant baron!?
+Why did you go with an eggplant baron!?
 Weren’t there plenty of other options among all the vegetables!?
 {% endbubble %}

 {% bubble Midori serious %}
 Huh?
-Weren’t you always the one who’d say that the stronger the enemy, the better?
+Didn’t you always say that the stronger the enemy, the better?
 So I chose something powerful enough for you to struggle with.
 {% endbubble %}

 {% bubble Chiaki frown2 %}